olivergw1/TimeMachine/README.md

 * The font (Bodoni) is not quite true to the film

-* The month windows displays the date in numerical film, not a truncated month name (e.g Dec) as in the film
+* The month windows displays the date in numerical form, not a truncated month string (e.g Dec) as in the film

-* At the highest speeds the lights the condition for the lights is rarely met and thus they flicker randomly
+* At the highest speeds the condition for the lights is rarely met and thus they flicker randomly